-Students will be able to draw on and understand key classical, historical and contemporary critical social and political concepts and theories which have been formulated to understand a variety of sociological concerns including theories and philosophies of sciences, media, religion, markets, gender, race, class, and sexuality.
+Students will be able to draw on and understand key classical, historical and contemporary critical social and political concepts and theories, which have been formulated to understand a variety of sociological concerns.
+These topics include theories and philosophies of sciences, media, religion, markets, gender, race, class, and sexuality.

 1st Year modules:

 - History of Sociological Thought (CORE)

 - Class and Power in a Neoliberal World (CORE)

 - Introduction to Quantitative Methods in Social Sciences 1 (CORE)